NStephenson/Hot_100_CLI/README.md

 ## Usage

+To use, type `ruby bin/HOT-100-CLI` in your command line after navigating to the root of this repo.

 Upon opening, Hot 100 CLI will display the top ten songs on the chart for the current week.
 After this, there are a variety of inputs you can give for more information about the list.

 "Hot 100" - Displays the full hot 100 listing